google/libphonenumber/FAQ.md

-If you would like libphonenumber to support M2M numbers, please engage with the developer community at [Support M2M numbers #680]( https://github.com/googlei18n/libphonenumber/issues/680) with further information to address our questions and concerns and please describe what kinds of use-cases fail because M2M numbers are not supported by the library.
+If you would like libphonenumber to support M2M numbers, please engage with the developer community at [Support M2M numbers #680]( https://github.com/googlei18n/libphonenumber/issues/680) with further information to address our questions and concerns such as:

+*   **How to technically support?** e.g. new category, new library or method to call - along with pros and cons, and impact on existing APIs
+*   **Authoritative and specific documentation** such as government sources since we currently have less than a dozen sources, which have varied definitions

-More information on this issue would be very welcomed!
+More information and collabortation on this issue would be very welcomed!

 Related issues: [Support M2M numbers #680](https://github.com/googlei18n/libphonenumber/issues/680),
 [#930: JTGlobal - an MNO based in the UK](https://github.com/googlei18n/libphonenumber/issues/930),